grumply/ef/README.md

     Variants:
       1. Open: Has only one constructor.
       1. Closed: Has multiple constructors.
+1. Algebra: A type used to guide development and include a set of functionality in a goal implementation.
+Generally a set of Instructions.
 1. Interpreter: A data declaration that pairs an Instruction.
-Derivable.
     Variants:
       1. Open: Single record data declaration.
       1. Closed: Multiple record data declaration.
-1. Pairing: A type-classed link between Instruction and Interpreter.
-Derivable.
-1. Interface: A type used to guide development and include a set of functionality in a goal implementation.
-Derivable.
-1. Implementation: A type used to implement a group of interpreters that pairs with an algebra.
-Skeletally-derivable.
+1. Coalgebra: A type used to implement a group of interpreters that pairs with an algebra.
+Generally a set of Interpreters.
+1. Pairing: A type-classed link between Instruction and Interpreter and, more generally, between algebra and coalgebra.

 ### Usage